IBM/SalesEnablement-VMware-L3/docs/index.md

 Throughout the guide, images are used as examples of the IBM Cloud Portal and vCloud Director web-based console.

 !!! warning "WARNING"
-    The IBM Cloud Portal and IBM Cloud for VMware Solutions changes on a regular basis and may differ from the images captured in this guide.
+    The agile nature of cloud means that the interface and layout of the IBM Cloud Portal, as well as the IBM Cloud for VMware Solutions offering, will change on a regular basis.
+Screenshots and videos captured within this documentation may not always reflect the latest versions available from IBM Cloud — although we strive to the best of our abilities to update these assets with changes as they roll out.

 In some images, the following styles of highlighting are utilized: